 Health Insurance Requirement

 All Cornell students are required to have adequate health insurance.
-You will be automatically enrolled in Cornell's Student Health Plan (SHP), unless you waive your enrollment for an alternate insurance plan (see below).
+Each year you will be automatically enrolled in Cornell's Student Health Plan (SHP), unless you waive your enrollment for an alternate insurance plan, or are eligible for Cornell's Student Health Plan-Medicaid (SHP-M).

 - You do not need to do anything about this item because Cornell requires all international students to be covered by SHP.